 - Records Management Policy

 - Staff Code of Conduct

 - Child Protection and Safeguarding Policy

 - Grievance Policy

+- Allegations of Abuse against Staff Policy

 2. Roles and responsibilities

 The governing board is responsible for:

 - Monitoring and reviewing this policy on an annual basis to ensure its effectiveness. - Ensuring that all members of staff have read and understand the provisions outlined in this policy. - Initiating disciplinary action and deciding the appropriate level of action where an allegation is made against the headteacher. - Ensuring a culture is established where employees are supported and assisted in achieving and maintaining the required standards of conduct. - The dismissal of staff and for delegating the hearing of appeals to a sub-committee, if necessary.